bacionejs/stuff/README.md

 ### 💡 Notes

-- ⚠️ The viewer relies on a fragile regular expression to extract game metadata from `description` fields.
+⚠️ The viewer relies on a fragile regular expression to extract game metadata from `description` fields.
 If the format isn't consistent (`Title - Year by Author`), the game will be skipped.
+It also only grabs the **first author** if multiple are listed.

 The pattern used is: